-- Complete the first year of any two-year Business Management or Secretarial program; - Complete nine (9) credits of Composition (WR121, WR122, WR123 or WR227) and nine (9) credits of Social Science/Humanities/Sciences; - 3.
-Thirty (30) additional Business credits; and - General electives in courses numbered 1.100 or above, or any lower division collegiate courses. - 5.
+- Complete the first year of any two-year Business Management or Secretarial program; - 2.
+Complete nine (9) credits of Composition (WR121, WR122, WR123 or WR227) and nine (9) credits of Social Science/Humanities/Sciences; - 3.
+Thirty (30) additional Business credits; and - 4.
+General electives in courses numbered 1.100 or above, or any lower division collegiate courses. - 5.
 Total: 93 credits.

-OPTION II: ASSOCIATE OF SCIENCE IN GENERAL BUSINESS - INTERDISCIPLINARY
+OPTION II: ASSOCIATE OF SCIENCE IN GENERAL BUSINESS -INTERDISCIPLINARY

-- Complete the first year of any two-year Business Management or Secretarial program; - Complete nine (9) credits of Composition (WR121, WR122, WR123 or WR227) and nine (9) credits of Social Science/Humanities/Sciences; - Thirty (30) credits in another discipline or program with prior approval from the Division Chairperson responsible for that program or discipline and the Business Division Chairperson; and - General electives in courses numbered 1.100 or above, or any lower division collegiate courses. - 5.
+- 1. Complete the first year of any two-year Business Management or Secretarial program; - Complete nine (9) credits of Composition (WR121, WR122, WR123 or WR227) and nine (9) credits of Social Science/Humanities/Sciences; - 3.
+Thirty (30) credits in another discipline or program with prior approval from the Division Chairperson responsible for that program or discipline and the Business Division Chairperson; and - 4.
+General electives in courses numbered 1.100 or above, or any lower division collegiate courses. - 5.
 Total: 93 credits.

-ASSOCIATE IN Course No. Course Title SCIENCE IN INDUSTRIAL TECHNOLOGY (All Apprenticeable RDG90 WR90 SP100 9.1xx Effective Reading Paragraph Fundamentals Basic Speech Social Science Apprentice-Related Training Trades) This program establishes credit for trade and industrial experience First Aid Journeyman Status credits
+ASSOCIATE IN Course No. Course Title Credit Hours SCIENCE IN INDUSTRIAL TECHNOLOGY RDG90 WR90 SP100 Effective Reading Paragraph Fundamentals Basic Speech 3 3 3 (All Apprenticeable Trades) 9.1xx Social Science Apprentice-Related Training First Aid 9 27 - 36 1 - 3 This program establishes credit for trade and industrial experience toward an Associate degree.
+Journeyman Status 45 91-102 total credits credits